Five-year Medicine (A100/A10L) Selection Process (for 2020 entry)

 After briefing you will be taken to the interview area.
 When entering an interview circuit you will be positioned in front of one of the stations.
 From then the interviews will run as follows:

-- Five minute assessment in the station
+- Then a five-minute assessment in the next station

 - The MMI interview will last approximately one hour